-There is a place the hunters came to long before the rise of Western Civilization.
+There is a place where the hunters came to long before the rise of Western Civilization.
 A place the where Inupiat brought their advanced survival technologies to the hunt before the world knew the name of the Roman Empire.
 There is a place on the Meade River, home of ancient hunting and fishing grounds called Atqasuk where the Inupiat people hunted caribou, picked berries and dried salmon, burbot and whitefish since time immemorial.

-In our small village of Atqusuk, the traditions are still alive and the way of life of the Inupiat continues to this day.
+In our small village of Atqasuk, the traditions are still alive and the way of life of the Inupiat continues to this day.

-When you partner with the Arctic Slope Foundation you are investing in Atqasuk.
+When you collaborate with the Arctic Slope Foundation, you are investing in Atqasuk.
 You are giving strength to everyone who lives here.